MaxHalford/eaopt/README.md

 The Go language provides nice mechanisms to run stuff in parallel, provided you have more than one core available.
 However, parallelism is only worth it when the functions you want to run in parallel are heavy.
 If the functions are cheap then the overhead of spawning routines will be too high and not worth it.
 It's simply not worth using a routine for each individual because operations at an individual level are often not time consuming enough.

 By default eaopt will evolve populations in parallel.
 This is because evolving one population implies a lot of operations and parallelism is worth it.
 If your `Evaluate` method is heavy then it might be worth evaluating individuals in parallel, which can done by setting the `GA`'s `ParallelEval` field to `true`.
 Evaluating individuals in parallel can be done regardless of the fact that you are using more than one population.
+If your genome initialization method is heavy then it might be worth initializing individuals in parallel, which can done by setting the `GA`'s `ParallelInit` field to `true`.
+Initializing individuals in parallel can be done regardless of the fact that you are using more than one population.

 ## FAQ